ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/exam1.md

 Your submission will be graded **after** the deadline; there are no pre-deadline check-offs for exams.
 You should test thoroughly yourself to make sure your program works as expected.

+## Clarifications

+**I don't see the transcript.txt files in the starter code.
+Should I create them?**

+Yes, you should create them.

+**Can I use a Java feature/library/method that we haven't covered in class?**

+Yes, though you shouldn't need to.

+**I can't get my code to run on my computer.**

+Try using the lab machines, which have the correct setup.
+Also try reviewing the previous public Piazza posts, which have lots of advice about fixing build situations.

 ## Tasks

 You can find the starter code in this repository [https://github.com/ucsd-cse11-f21/cse11-exam1-starter](https://github.com/ucsd-cse11-f21/cse11-exam1-starter).